nssharmaofficial/red-eye-effect-classifier/README.md

-# Red eye effect classification
+# Red eye effect classifier

 The goal of the assignment is to create a classifier of human eye images which will distinguish images with the red-eye effect.